note89/Liu-plusplus/README.md

 3. Enjoy

 #### Internet Explorer
-1.Uninstall Internet Explorer
+1. Uninstall Internet Explorer
-2.Install Chrome or Firefox
+2. Install Chrome or Firefox

 #### Suggestions and feedback
 You can start a issue if you have an idea for some useful functionality,